awslabs/aws-device-farm-gradle-plugin/README.md

         devicePool "My Device Pool Name" // optional: Defaults to "Top Devices"

         useUnmeteredDevices() // optional if you wish to use your un-metered devices

+        runName "My run name" // optional: Defaults to be the name of the apk

         authentication {